MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 # world background story:

-* dark times (from the begining till 18th century)
+* dark times (from the beginning till 18th century)
   * humanity evolved
   * humanity did human stuff
-  * old Kingdoms and nation states existed were agressively colonising
+  * old Kingdoms and nation states existed were aggressively colonizing
 * the big war (15 years)
   * basically the word war but with more steam engines
   * the germans won dominance in this war converting to a strict dictatorship
-  * germany colonised the rest of the world and assimilated all allies
+  * germany colonized the rest of the world and assimilated all allies
 * the golden times (350 years)
   * creation (30 years):
     * germany stopped to exist as an nation state and grew to a world dictatorship under the imperator